microsoft/pai/pai-management/doc/etcd.md

 ## High Availability

 To support high availability, etcd cluster must be deployed on multiple nodes and distribute the data.
 The recommended cluster size is at least 3.
-In the machine list of [cluster-configuration.yaml](../../cluster-configuration/cluster-configuration.yaml), the etcd nodes can be configured by adding a `etcdid` label.

 ## Fix etcd nodes